-If you were wanting to find an SSI payment amounts by state 2022 report, there is good news and bad news.
-Don't worry, this is one of those serendipitous occasions where the good news far outweighs the bad.
-That is because there is no SSI payment amounts by state 2022 report (or for any other year for that matter) since maximum base SSI payments are the same for everyone regardless of your state of residence.
+If you want to find the SSI payment amount by state report, there is good and bad news.
+Don't worry; this is one of those serendipitous occasions where the good news far outweighs the bad.
+That is because there is no such state report because maximum base SSI payments are the same for everyone regardless of the state of residence.

-Yes, that is part of the good news, regardless of what state you live in, from the bluegrass of Kentucky to the big cities of New York and LA, the maximum base SSI payment amount anyone can qualify for is the same for everyone.
-That is only part of the good news, however, as there is even better news for everyone receiving SSI in 2022.
+Yes, that is part of the good news.
+Regardless of your state, from the bluegrass of Kentucky to the big cities of New York and Los Angeles, the maximum base SSI payment amount anyone can qualify for is the same for everyone.
+That is only part of the good news, as there is even better news for everyone receiving SSI.

-That good news comes in the form of an SSI payment increase.
-It is also a sizable increase, and it is also being noted as one of the largest in recent history at nearly 6 percent.
-The bump in pay is being referred to as a cost-of-living increase, and the timing couldn't be better with inflation increase now in full swing.
+That good news comes from an SSI payment increase that occurred in 2022.
+It was a sizable increase and is also noted as one of the largest in recent history at nearly nine percent.
+The bump in pay is referred to as a cost-of-living increase, and the timing couldn't be better, with an inflation increase now in full swing.

-There is also plenty of help for those who want to learn more or know more about how their SSI payments work, or what to expect.
-In fact, people are encouraged to start planning when they are young, for the day they will be eligible for SSI.
+There is plenty of help available for those who want to learn more about how their SSI payments work or what to expect in the future.
+It is never too early to start planning.
+People are encouraged to start planning when they are young for the day they will be eligible for SSI.

 |Kentucky||$1,194||-||Couples are treated as two individuals beginning the month after leaving an independent living arrangement.|